dr. ir. A.J. Annema

 Phone: +31 53 489 2649

 Phone: +31 53 489 2763

-Students of the University of Twente are assisted by a Study Adviser.
-The Study Adviser will be monitoring study progress; will advise and assist students within the field of skills concerning study (choices, progress, process and planning) and conducting assignments.
-The Study Adviser will also help and advice students on the pathways of their specific academic careers.
-Students who are hampered in their progress as a result of special (personal) circumstances (or are facing such a risk) will be guided not only by the Study Adviser but also by Student Psychologists and Student Counsellor of the department of Student Affairs Coaching & Counselling (SACC).
+Students of the University of Twente are assisted by a Study Advisor.
+The Study Advisor will be monitoring study progress; will advise and assist students within the field of skills concerning study (choices, progress, process and planning) and conducting assignments.
+The Study Advisor will also help and advice students on the pathways of their specific academic careers.
+Students who are hampered in their progress as a result of special (personal) circumstances (or are facing such a risk) will be guided not only by the Study Advisor but also by Student Psychologists and Student Counsellor of the department of Student Affairs Coaching & Counselling (SACC).

-Contacts with the Study Adviser can be pro- and re-active: you can make appointment yourself, but can also be invited.
+Contacts with the Study Advisor can be pro- and re-active: you can make appointment yourself, but can also be invited.